Where is Theban Tomb 45 situated?

 What are the aims and objectives of the TT45 Project?

 Theban Tomb 45 was discovered by Robert Mond in the winter of 1903-1904.
 Not much is known about this tomb.
 Its highly interesting and beautifully preserved decorative programme was documented only in part in 1948 by Nina and Norman de Garis Davies.
-The textual programme of the tomb has never been examined and no art-historical analysis of the painted decoration has ever been done.
-Furthermore, no active conservation plan has been carried out for this tomb so far.
-The main aims of the fieldwork project in Theban Tomb 45 are to carry out conservation, documentation, publication, art-historical analysis, heritage preservation and site management activities.
-The acquired data will be documented and published using the most recent tools and developments in the field of Digital Humanities.
-The project also provides opportunities for further training of Egyptian team members in conservation, site documentation and archaeological research.
+The textual programme of the tomb has never been examined and no art historical analysis of the painted decoration has ever been done.
+Furthermore, no active conservation programme has been carried out for this tomb so far.
+The main aims of the fieldwork project in Theban Tomb 45 are to carry out conservation, documentation, publication, art historical analysis, archaeological study, heritage preservation and site management activities.
+The acquired data are documented and published using the most recent tools and developments in the field of Digital Humanities.
+The project also provides opportunities for further training of young Egyptian archaeologists archaeological research, site documentation and conservation.

 When Theban Tomb 45 was discovered by Robert Mond in the winter of 1903-1904, he quickly cleared the tomb of sand and rubble and copied some of the inscriptions.
-As the tomb was left without a protective door, it had been damaged when Norman de Garis Davies started work in the tomb in 1907.
+As the tomb was left without a protective door, it had been damaged when Nina and Norman de Garis Davies started work in the tomb in 1907.
 Some emergency repairs have been made in the past, but so far, no active conservation plan has been carried out for this tomb.
 One of the main aims of the TT45 Project is to carry out a full conservation programme for the tomb, so that its painted decoration will be preserved for future generations.
+The team also undertakes research in preventive conservation measures, especially in regard to protection of the tomb from flash flooding.

 Non-invasive digital documentation and publication

 Another important aim of the project is to fully record the entire decorative programme of the tomb as precisely as possible, using the most recent tools and developments in the field of Digital Humanities, including high-resolution digital photography, photogrammetry, digital epigraphy, digital reconstruction, and digital imaging technology.
-As such, this fieldwork project aims to contribute significantly to the development and application of non-invasive digital technologies to Egyptological site documentation and publication.
+As such, this fieldwork project aims to contribute significantly to the development and application of non-invasive digital technologies to the documentation, publication, and accessibility of ancient material culture.
 The final digital documentation and publication of the tomb will be detailed enough to assist future generations of scholars in their research without the need of physical access to the tomb.

-Another important aim of the project is to systemetically study the painted decoration of Theban Tomb 45, through a combination of art-historical visual analysis and non-invasive archaeometric analysis.
-The detailed analysis of the painted decoration of Theban Tomb 45 allows the team to determine precisely which areas of the original 18th dynasty tomb decoration have been repainted in the Ramesside period, and to identify the various ways in which these repaintings and retouchings have been carried out.
+Another important aim of the project is to systemetically study the painted decoration of Theban Tomb 45, through a combination of art historical visual analysis and non-invasive material analysis.
+The detailed analysis of the painted decoration of Theban Tomb 45 allows the team to determine precisely which areas of the original 18th dynasty tomb decoration were repainted in the Ramesside period, and to identify the various ways in which these repaintings and retouchings have been carried out.
+Non-invasive digital imaging technology is used to enhance pigment traces of poorly preserved colour, in order to improve the legibility of wall paintings that have faded over time, as well as to detect repaintings that were done by the second tomb owner and that cannot be seen with the naked eye.

-The team actively contributes to safeguarding the archaeological heritage of Ancient Thebes through the organisation of educational and outreach activities for the local community in Egypt as well as for the donors of the Luxor Archaeological Heritage Foundation and other interested persons.
-These activities include the organisation of an annual study-day on a topic related to ancient Thebes, the development and maintenance of the project website, and the dissemination of the research results of the team concerning the TT45 Project as well as concerning Egyptology in general.
+The team actively contributes to safeguarding the archaeological heritage of Ancient Thebes through the organisation of educational and outreach activities for the local community in Egypt as well as in The Netherlands, for the donors of the Luxor Archaeological Heritage Foundation and other interested persons.
+These activities include the organisation of an annual Luxor Day in Leiden, the development and maintenance of the project website, and the dissemination of the research results of the team concerning the TT45 Project as well as concerning Egyptology in general.

-If you wish to support the project and join us in preserving Egypt's heritage for the future, make a donation or become a sponsor!
+If you wish to support the project and join us in preserving Egypt's heritage for future generations, make a donation or become a sponsor!

 Sheikh Abd el-Qurna, view on Theban Tomb 45 and the Ramesseum. © TT45 Project.